Foods to taste when in Iceland – Wild Voyager Blog

 Picturesque Iceland

-The clean Atlantic Ocean also has a healthy and plentiful sea life which locals started using in their dishes.
+The clean Atlantic Ocean also has healthy and plentiful sea life, which locals started using in their dishes.
 Thus, even though one might take a look at Icelandic food and think it is simple, their cuisines are still the healthiest worldwide.

-As with every other cuisine found around the globe, Icelandic food not only has its unique flavors but also tells the history and culture of the country.
+As with every other cuisine found around the globe, Icelandic food not only has its own unique flavours but also reflects the history and culture of the country.
 For a genuine experience of Iceland, trying out the country’s signature food is highly recommended.

-To save your time, we have carefully curated the top seven foods you should taste while exploring Iceland:
+To save you time, we have carefully curated the top seven foods you should taste while exploring Iceland:

 1. Icelandic hot dog

-Icelandic hot dog is often known to be the national dish of Iceland.
+Icelandic hot dogs are often known as the national dish of Iceland.
 It is famous among tourists and locals alike.
-Several stands around Iceland are known for serving hot dogs for many years.
+Several stands around Iceland have been known for serving hot dogs for many years.

 Icelandic hot dog